mseminatore/ann/README.md

 [![CMake](https://github.com/mseminatore/ann/actions/workflows/cmake.yml/badge.svg)](https://github.com/mseminatore/ann/actions/workflows/cmake.yml)

+`libann` is a library for Artificial Neural Networks (ANN).

 The goal of this library project is to provide a compact, light-weight, portable library of primitives that can be used for training and evaluating Neural Networks.
 The code is written in ANSI C for portability.
-It is compiled and tested regularly on Windows (x86 and x64) using Visual Studio and clang, and Mac OSX (Intel and Mx) using clang.
-It should also build fine on Linux using gcc.
+It is compiled and tested regularly for the following configurations:

+* Windows (x86 and x64) using Visual Studio and clang
+* Mac OSX (Intel and M1) using clang
+* Ubuntu Linux using gcc

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime,